isomerpages/psd-corp/newsroom/parliamentary-replies/_posts/2024-02-05-post-Upholding the Integrity of Our System of Governance.md

 Neither should they be so lax as to erode discipline and trust in our system.
 When an incident happens, we should not have a knee jerk reaction and immediately tighten or add more rules.
 Instead, we should ask ourselves three questions:</p>
+<p>a) First, was it a case where the rules were clear, but were flouted or
+ignored?
+If so, then what we need to do is not to adjust the rules, but to take action against the offender.</p>
 <p></p>